The Rich History of Križanke

 He removed the plaster from the outside wall of the monastery and pierced it in several places with window openings, to which he fitted metal grilles.
 By opening the wall in this way, Plečnik allowed passers-by to see into the former monastery.
 From the corner of Gosposka Ulica and French Revolution Square, one can see into the atrium, containing the lapidarium created by Plečnik beneath a covered arcade, and the entrance to the Festival Ljubljana offices, adorned by an early German Renaissance portal.
-The atrium also gives access to the Devil’s Courtyard, which Plečnik transformed into a space for chamber events.
+The atrium also gives access to the Hell’s Courtyard, which Plečnik transformed into a space for chamber events.
 He designed original paving, added stone benches and installed lights in the courtyard walls, in this way improving the acoustics of the space.

 The courtyard to the right of the monastery church was intended to be used as an open-air theatre.
 To the left of the entrance to the courtyard stands a small triumphal arch flanked by two niches containing statues representing Learning and Progress.
 The arch and its supporting columns are decorated in the sgraffito technique (in which an image is created by scratching away one or more layers of different coloured plaster).
 The same technique is used throughout the courtyard.
 To the right of the triumphal arch is the Baroque monastery wing, to which the architect added an arcade extending to the upper storey.
 On the ground floor of this wing is Plečnikov Hram (Plečnik’s Temple), with fixtures completed by Plečnik’s assistant Anton Bitenc.
 Opposite the triumphal arch is the box office.
 As well as an entrance from the courtyard, this little building has an opening onto the street.
 Steps lead up behind the box office to the Pergola, which has a colonnade and a stone balustrade on the courtyard side.
 Six candelabra line the wall below the Pergola, with a statue of Hercules in the middle of them.